What's the Difference Between Roast Shades?

 Common Dark Roast Names: French Roast, Italian Roast, Espresso Roast, Continental Roast, New Orleans Roast, and Spanish Roast

-Our Dark Roast: At Death Wish Coffee, we got our claim to fame with our original Dark Roast Coffee.
-By using the strongest combination of beans and the perfect roasting process, we created the World's Strongest Coffee.
+Our Dark Roast: At Death Wish Coffee, we got our claim to fame with our original Dark Roast Coffee by using the strongest combination of beans and the perfect roasting process.
+The result?
+Double the strength of your average cup.

 RELATED: How to Best Store Your Coffee